albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `DOC-REVIEW-001`
     -   **Title:** Documentation Accuracy & Completeness Review for MESH-DOC-001.
     -   **Status:** `Closed`
-    -   **Description:** Verify that the `zephyMeshNetwork/README.md` file is present, well-formatted, and accurately reflects the current design, implementation status, and planned features of the ZephyMesh component.
+    -   **Description:** Verify that the `zephyMeshNetwork/README.md` file is present, well-formatted, and accurately reflects the current design, implementation, and planned features of the ZephyMesh component.

 -   **ID:** `DOC-REVIEW-002`
     -   **Title:** Governance Documentation Review for GOVERNANCE-REQ-001 and GOVERNANCE-REQ-002.